PPC Optimization: Tips, strategies, and automation

 Incorporating long-tail keywords into your PPC ads can also boost relevance and deliver higher engagement, higher CTR, and more conversions.

-Use PPC competitor analysis tools for optimisation
+Use PPC competitor analysis tools for optimization

 PPC optimisation must always take into account your competitive landscape, including new market entrants.
 PPC keyword competitor analysis involves evaluating your competitors’ strategies and keywords to optimise and elevate your own.
 By understanding the keywords your competitors rank for and assessing their overall strengths and weaknesses, you can identify opportunities to improve your rankings.